 • exclude shareholders' subscription rights up to an amount not exceeding 10% of the share capital existing at the time of the exercise of this authorisation, in order to issue the new shares in exchange for cash contributions at an issue price that is not significantly lower than the market price of the company's shares of the same class that are already listed.
 Treasury shares of the company that are sold during the term of this authorisation with the exclusion of shareholders' subscription rights in direct or analogous application of Section 186(3) sentence 4 AktG counted towards this 10% limit.
-Furthermore, shares issued or to be included in the calculation of the 10% limit if the bonds were issued with the exclusion of subscription rights in accordance with Section 186(3) sentence 4 AktG;
+Furthermore, shares issued or to be issued during the term of this authorisation to service convertible bonds and/or bonds with warrants were to be included in the calculation of the 10% limit if the bonds were issued with the exclusion of subscription rights in accordance with Section 186(3) sentence 4 AktG;